IBM/aspera-cli/docs/README.erb.md

 Admin only: If the value `ALL` is provided to option `box`, then all packages are selected.

-### Faspex 5: List all shared inboxes and workgroups
+### Faspex 5: List all shared inboxes and work groups

-If ypou are a regular, user, list workgroups you belong to:
+If you are a regular user, to list work groups you belong to:

 ```bash
 <%=cmd%> faspex5 admin res workgroup list